-The Japanese launched an all-out attack on the island on the morning of May 6.
 The first tank to land on the island was one of the tanks abandoned by Danny’s tank platoon.
-Later that day, the American forces were surrendered and the Japanese herded them onto a beach.
+It was sometime after 6:30 in the morning that the American forces surrendered and the Japanese herded them onto a beach.
 For two weeks, the POWs were held on the beach without any shade and with little water.
 To get off the beach, POWs volunteered to bury the dead.
 This allowed them to hunt for food and water.
 The POWs were finally taken by barge to a point off the coast of Luzon and made to swim to shore.
 Onshore, they worked to fill craters in a pier that had been damaged by the battle for Bataan.
 After they finished, they formed detachments and marched to Manila.

 At first, the POWs feared they would experience the same treatment given the POWs on the march from Bataan.
 Instead, they were marched at a reasonable pace and given breaks.
 They marched down Dewey Boulevard to Bilibid Prison.
 They remained there until sent to Cabanatuan.